 They allow teams to follow their tasks and due dates, communicate problems, requests, action plans, give each other feedback, and share materials.

 Developer teams, for instance, work in sprints and track team performance on dashboards, and the tools they use might not be exactly user-friendly.
+There are several types of paid and free project management software, and they must know the most suitable one for your industry.
+For instance, you have a remote accounting team, so they must know how to use accounting project management software.

 Depending on which team you’re hiring for, familiarity with the tools they use is something to look for in your new hires.